artoodeeto/ggpo-server/README.md

 1. On the root folder change the file name `the_env_file.txt` to `.env` file uncomment `host:"localhost"` then comment `host: 'db'`.
 This error is explained in the docs.
 2. run `npm install`.
 3. Run the app using `npm run dev`.
-4. Then run the migration `npm run migration:run`
+4. Then run the migration `npm run typeorm migration:run`

 **_Note:_** Make sure you have mysql running.
 In macOS using brew `brew services start mysql`.
 For now I don't know how to run it mysql on other OS.
 You don't have to run it on the background process though, as long as your mysql is running.
 Also if you're using DBMS, use your mysql credentials